 The official C# library for the Typecast API.
 Convert text to lifelike speech using AI-powered voices.Supports .NET Standard 2.0+, .NET 6+, Unity (via NuGetForUnity), and Blazor applications.
 Full async/await support with synchronous alternatives.

-Make sure you have the latest version installed.
+Latest registered version: 0.3.7 on NuGet.
 You can check with dotnet list package.
 Update with dotnet add package typecast-csharp to get the latest version.

 Set your API key via environment variable or constructor: